TheRealoliGARCH/Project/README.md

 ## Current paper

-- `paper/Nelson-Siegel-Svensson Estimation of Greek and Italian Sovereign Discount Curves.tex` — Nelson--Siegel--Svensson Estimation of Greek and Italian Sovereign Discount Curves
+- `paper/nss_discount_curves.tex` — Nelson--Siegel--Svensson Estimation of Greek and Italian Sovereign Discount Curves

 The paper distinguishes coupon-bond yields-to-maturity from zero-coupon spot yields and defines the implied discount factor under continuous compounding as